jared-jewitt/frontend-booster-react-spa/DEPLOYMENT.md

    Once you are satisfied with the state of your application in the development environment, you can continue the [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) process via making another pull request from `development -> staging`.
-And again, once you are satisfied with the application state in the staging environment, make another pull request from `staging -> master`.
+And again, once you are satisfied with the application state in the staging environment, make another pull request from `staging -> production`.

-   **Please note**: [Terraform plan](https://www.terraform.io/docs/commands/plan.html) will fail for your first pull request to `development`, `staging`, and `master`.
-This is because Terraform is looking for an image to use for the plan.
+   **Please note**: [Terraform plan](https://www.terraform.io/docs/commands/plan.html) will fail for your first pull request to `development`, `staging`, and `production`.
+This is because Terraform is looking for an image to reference in the plan.
 This image doesn't get built and pushed until merge.
 That being said, it is still fine to merge your PR in this state.
 The application will still deploy on merge since the image gets created and pushed right before [Terraform apply](https://www.terraform.io/docs/commands/apply.html).
 Subsequent pull requests to these branches will now have an image tag to reference, and therefore will not experience this edge case.